m-watkins123/Web-EDA/README.md

 2. After identifying the issue, what kind of suggestions can you provide for possible solutions to this problem for future campaigns?
 3. Optional: Are there any other findings that you were able to identify during this analysis?
-If then, what are they?
+If so, what are they?

 Note: Each campaign consists of two raw data files because they run in two phases.
 1st send is sent to the whole audience and 2nd send is sent only to those who didn’t open the 1st send.